Mithiriii/projects/c++/README.md

 A windowed application created with the freemwork Qt Creator.
-A game of tic-tac-toe.
+A game of tic-tac-toe. <br> <br>

-Author: Tomasz Nagrodzki
+Author: Tomasz Nagrodzki <br>